Today, there is an app for pretty much everything.

 While some developers stick to games or social networking, others have decided to produce apps relating to whiskey.

-In this article, we explore some of the best whisky apps available.
+In this article, we explore some of the best whiskey apps available.
 Before we begin, it’s worth noting that you may need to be of legal drinking age to download these apps.

-Drizly allows you to order whisky to your front door.
-There are a ton of whiskies on offer, but availability will depend on how quickly you need it.
+Drizly allows you to order whiskey to your front door.
+There are a ton of whiskeys on offer, but availability will depend on how quickly you need it.